 Jake Kaplan is an Editorial Producer at CAFE Studios, where he helps produce the CAFE Insider podcast.
-He is an attorney in New York and a journalist who has written for media organizations such as Law&Crime Network, BuzzFeed, and Business Insider.
-Jake is also a certified arbitrator and mediator.
+He also writes the Week In a Nutshell legal news column, which is featured weekly in the CAFE Brief newsletter.
+Jake is an attorney in New York and a journalist who has written for media organizations including Law&Crime Network, BuzzFeed, and Business Insider.
+He is also a certified arbitrator and mediator.

-Noa Azulai is an Associate Producer at CAFE Studios, where she develops editorial content and helps produce Stay Tuned with Preet.
-Brooklyn-born, she has no desire to leave the city (ever).
+Noa Azulai is an Associate Producer at CAFE Studios, where she develops editorial content, researches, and produces Stay Tuned with Preet.
 Before joining CAFE, Noa was a Sexual Politics Writing Fellow with Bitch Media and a legal assistant in Manhattan.